Auto-Scaling Configuration

 During Deployment

-- Navigate to Apps → Deploy App
+- Navigate to Apps and deploy your application

 - Scroll to the Autoscaling (Optional) section